menacit/practical_cryptography_course/46-forward_secrecy.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Adam Lusch (CC BY-SA 2.0)" -->
-An attacker who has recorded historic network traffic could use the private key to decrypt the exchanged session key.
+An attacker who has recorded historic network traffic could use the private key to decrypt the exchanged session keys.

-With access to the session key, they could decrypt all transferred data.
+With access to the session keys, they could decrypt all transferred data.

 The described method for key exchange does